wfbradley/snpko/README.md

 ### Logging

-Detailed logging information is written in the working directory to `run.log`.
+Detailed logging information is written to an output file.
 By default, this file is located at `data/run.log`.

 ### Rerunning the Code

 You may wish to rerun the code in part or in whole.
-You'll need to run the `master.py` once to produce all the intermediate files, but from that point, you can rerun portions selectively.
+You'll need to run the `master.py` script once to produce all the intermediate files, but from that point, you can rerun portions selectively.

 For example, the default false discovery rate is 0.1 (i.e., 10%), but you may want to experiment with several values.
-Since FDR only effects the classifier, so after running the code once, you can rerun just the classifier with a false discovery rate of 20% by running only the last step, e.g.:
+The FDR only effects the classifier, so after running the code once, you can rerun just the classifier with a false discovery rate of 20% by running only the last step, e.g.:
 ```